brightway-lca/bw_processing/README.md

 There are two policies that apply to all data resources:

-**sum_duplicates** (default `False`): What to do if more than one data point for a given matrix element is given in each *vector or array resource*.
+**sum_intra_duplicates** (default `False`): What to do if more than one data point for a given matrix element is given in each *vector or array resource*.
 If true, sum these values; otherwise, the last value provided is used.

-**substitute** (default: `True`): What to do if data from a given resource overlaps data already present in the matrix.
+**sum_inter_duplicates** (default: `True`): What to do if data from a given resource overlaps data already present in the matrix.
 If true, the existing values will be overwritten; otherwise, add the given value to the existing value.

 There are three policies that apply only to array data resources, where a different column from the array is used in matrix construction each time the array is iterated over: